4 o’clock No-bake Energy Bites

 Miriam

 Great recipe, my husband barely leaves me any!
 I recommend folks watch the video and take note of the consistency of the dough.
-I've done this 3x and twice it was a bit off in texture due to overly dry peanut butter, then overly oily and lose.
-Both were good though.
+I’ve done this 3x and twice it was a bit off in texture due to overly dry peanut butter, then overly oily and lose.
+Both were good though.5 stars

 Elizabeth Rouse

-Heidi, These are absolutely delicious!
+These are absolutely delicious!
 They are the perfect little bite sized snack that will be going into high rotation in my kitchen.
-Thank you for the awesome recipe!
-Sarah

 Sarah